2BitWizard/GB_Mini_Camera/README.md

 |U5	|N/A	|1	|TSOP-I-40 (18.4x10mm)	|AM29F080B	|Flash memory|

 ## Notes
-- The AM29F080B is discontinued but easy to find on Aliexpress for cheap.
+- The AM29F080B is discontinued but easy to find on Aliexpress for cheap (mainly recycled chips).
+- The M74VHC1GU04DFT1G-L22038 signal inverter is becoming hard to source in 2024 so it is recommended to switch to a MC74VHC1GU04DF1G ou any other substitutes (you can use the Digikey engine to search for equivalent parts).
 - Low voltage Schottky diode can be hard to find but any equivalent one will do the job.
 The original camera used a Panasonic MA784 (discontinued), you can take inspiration from its datasheet.
 It must have the lowest possible forward voltage drop (about 0.18V forward voltage at 1 mA).
 - Most parts can be found on Aliexpress and Mouser except the ribbon cable if you need one.
-To avoid prohitive shipping fees, choose Aliexpress sellers with free shipping options.
+To avoid prohitive shipping fees in general, choose Aliexpress sellers with free shipping options.
-- You can easily desolder the MAC-GBD by using a hot air gun on the back side of the original board until the chip falls by itself.
+- You can easily desolder the MAC-GBD by using a hot air gun (set at 250°C) on the back side of the original board until the chip falls by itself.
 This is by far the most secure way I've found.
 I do not recommend using low temp solder or other bismuth containing crap.
 No need.
 - Lead free solder in wire is really crap and will be a pain to use.
 Either use old good lead/tin alloy with flux core if you can find some or lead free solder paste.
 And always remind the rule of thumb when using flux: "the bigger the blob, the better the job".